opendatatrentino/jadoc/README.md

 **About**

-Jadoc is a program to generate documentation for open data in trentino projects.
+Jedoc is a program to generate documentation for open data in trentino projects.

 **Features**